Frequently Asked Questions

 Upon successful completion of the program, students will receive a certificate of completion, an updated résumé, and portfolio, help with the job search as well as recommendations from the ArCA staff.

 Is job placement available?

 There is no formal job placement component to the program.
 Students bear the responsibility of applying and interviewing for jobs.
-However, ACA’s network of community partners and knowledge of hiring practices will make that job search easier.
+However, ArCA’s network of community partners and knowledge of hiring practices will make that job search easier.
 Students will have the tools to search for jobs, interview well, and get hired.